viperproject/smt-scope/Tutorials/CDCL_example.md

 (get-model)
 ```

 We will first show a potential solver run of Z3 using CDCL to explain the concept of the CDCL graph.
-Then, we will explain how all the information needed to construct the CDCL graph
+Then, we will explain how we can extract all the information needed to construct the CDCL graph
-automatically from the log-files can be extracted.
+automatically from the log-files.

 ## Running example